ibexa/documentation-developer/docs/ibexa_products/headless.md

 [[= product_name_headless =]] is a complete Digital Experience Platform (DXP), which comes with the following components to enhance user's journey:

-- [Personalization](personalization_brochure.md) engine, which allows you recommend content to end users according to their behavior, or, when authenticated, by matching with their segment/group.
+- [Personalization](personalization_brochure.md) engine, which allows you to recommend content to end users according to their behavior, or, when authenticated, by matching with their segment/group.
 - Content scheduler, which allows you to establish the future of the content and use events to have a living front application, even when the editorial team is absent or reduced.
 This way, visitors can discover new content at midnight, during weekends or vacations.